stevenroose/asn1/README.md

 The argument obj should be a reference to the value that will hold the parsed data.

-It uses the reflect package to inspect obj and decode the ASN.1 data structure provided by data.
-The Context defines the decoding rules (BER or DER) and the types available for CHOICE types.
+It uses the reflect package to inspect obj and because of that only exported struct fields (those that start with a capital letter) are considered.

+The Context object defines the decoding rules (BER or DER) and the types available for CHOICE types.

 The asn1 package maps Go types to ASN.1 data structures.
 The package also provides types to specific ASN.1 data structures.
 The default mapping is shown